 9 credit internships = 30-35 hours / week, 390 hours minimum (Good for summer full time internship)

 12 credit internships = 40 hours/ week, 520 hours minimum (Good for full semester internships)

 Be a knowledge sponge.
 Educate Yourself – before you start any internship find out what skills you might need and start learning.

 Learn what will be expected of you before you begin your internship so you can minimize the basic skills training you will need at the start of the internship.
 For example, if you know you will need to write HTML code to design Web pages and you don’t already know HTML you should buy an HTML guide and teach yourself the basics.
 An internship is a learning experience and you will receive some training, but the more you learn in advance the more productive you will be as an intern.

 It is the student’s responsibility to find and secure an internship.
 The process is similar to finding a job.
 You will want to research where you want your internship to be and with whom.
 There are a lot of opportunities out there!
 We recommend applying to several and choosing one that is the best fit for your career goals.

 You will need a resume, a cover letter, and examples of your work.
 We recommend that you telephone or visit prospective employers.
 The FSU Career Center is a wonderful resource in assisting you find an internship.
-Also, please visit our News & Opportunities website for possible opportunities.
+Also, please visit our Opportunities webpage for possible opportunities.